 - Dosage form

-- Intended use

-- Performance characteristics

-- Quality

-- Route of administration

 - Safety

 - Strength

+- Route of administration

+- Quality

+- Performance characteristics

+- Intended use

 Generic drug makers must prove to the FDA that their product works the same way as the brand-name drug.
 In some cases, there may not be a generic version of the exact brand-name drug you take, but there may be another generic drug that will work for you.
 Talk to your provider to find out if a generic version of a drug would work for you.